What to tell a doctor to get a sick note

 What is a sick note?

 A sick note, also called a doctor’s note or medical certificate, is an official document from a healthcare provider confirming that you are unwell and unable to work, attend school, or perform regular duties for a certain period.
-Employers or institutions frequently request verification for your absence related to illness.Who can provide a sick note?
+Employers or institutions frequently request verification for your absence related to illness, and many now accept a doctors certificate for work, making it easier to submit an online medical certificate without needing an in-person visit.Who can provide a sick note?

 - Specialists: Specialists are doctors who specialise in specific fields, such as dermatology, cardiology, or orthopedics.
 If your medical issue or condition requires advanced care beyond what a GP offers, a specialist can assess your health and provide a sick note.
 This usually applies to chronic illnesses, surgical procedures, or specific therapies that interfere with your ability to work or study.

 - Hospital and emergency departments: When facing a serious illness or an accidental injury, it is often essential to go to a hospital or an emergency care centre.
 These institutions can also give a sick note when required.
 Many organisations rely on such facilities for employee-related health matters.
-However, this option should only be considered when the condition is critical and demands quick medical attention.
+However, Emergency Departments should be reserved for critical conditions.

 How to request a sick note?